AlbertSigsbert/Workout-Buddy/README.md

 # Workout-Buddy
-Workout App built using the MERN
+Workout App built using the MERN stack